HashimZaidi/MULTI-THREAD-COMMUNICATION-APPLICATION/README.md

 4. Save it.

 ## Note:
 * Follow the instructions on the screen to correctly run the app
-* The code for this app was written in python 2.7.6 and so might not run for python 3